CalinNavadaru/freeCodeCamp-Daily-Challenges-Solutions-Python3/README.md

-# freeCodeCamp_DailyChallengesSolutions_Python
+# freeCodeCamp Daily Challenges Solutions - Python 3

-An repository which contains all of my Python 3 solution for the daily challenges provided by freeCodeCamp.
+This repository contains my Python 3 solutions for the daily challenges from freeCodeCamp.

+## File Structure
+- Each solution is a `.py` file.
+- Filenames follow the format: `YYYY_MM_DD.py` (year_month_day).

+## Usage
+- Browse the files to see my solutions for each daily challenge.
+- Feel free to study and learn from the code.

+## Note
+- These are my personal solutions for learning purposes.